-When the English first entered Pennsylvania, messengers from the Conestoga Indians met them, bidding them welcome, and bringing gifts of corn and venison and skins.
+When the English first entered Pennsylvania, messengers from the Conestoga Indians met them, bidding them welcome and bringing gifts of corn, venison, and skins.
 The whole tribe entered into a treaty of friendship with William Penn, which was to last “as long as the sun should shine or the waters rut into the rivers.”

-Little did the Conestoga Indians know that the sun would stop shinning for them only 62 years later.
+Little did the Conestoga Indians know that the sun would stop shining for them only 62 years later.

-In 1664, the Iroquois Nation to the North declared war on Susquehannock Indians, who lived here the Susquehanna Valley.
+In 1664, the Iroquois Nation to the North declared war on Susquehannock Indians who lived here in the Susquehanna Valley.
 A brutal ten-year war ensued, which nearly decimated the Susquehannocks.
 By 1700 only 300 remained.

 In 1701, William Penn promised these Native Americans that they would be treated fairly and equally in his colony and that he and his heirs would always “show themselves [to be] true Friends and Brothers” to them.